 In September 2018, I set foot in the UK for the first time to start my undergraduate studies at York.
-Flash forward to 2022 and I am currently pursuing a taught Masters; making this the fourth year I’ve been in York and the UK.
+Flash forward and I am currently pursuing a taught Masters; making this the fourth year I’ve been in York and the UK.
 Looking back, I’ve been wondering whether studying at a UK university is worth it.

 A new start